 Start a text editor in SQL*Plus with the

-EDIT command, if you want to edit an SQL statement.
+EDIT command, to edit an SQL statement.

 The default editor depends on the terminal connected with your POSIX session.
 If the POSIX shell is started on a blockmode terminal, then the default editor in SQL*Plus is set to